velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 docker compose up -d
 ```
 >
-> Note: The docker compose file is set to download images for M1 chip
+> Note: The docker compose file is set to download images for arm architecture.
->  (linux/arm64).
-For linux/amd64 architecture, specify them in the "platform"
+> For linux/amd64 architecture, specify them in the "platform"
 > field in the docker compose file.

 Run the stockfeed script using the command: